Sjors/dao-challenge-blog/source/_posts/challenge-6.md

 		notifyTransfer(msg.sender, recipient, tokens);
 	}

-The senders `DaoAccount` checks that they have enough tokens and then calls `receiveTokens()` on the recipient's `DaoAccount`.
+The sender's `DaoAccount` checks that they have enough tokens and then calls `receiveTokens()` on the recipient's `DaoAccount`.
 It sends the correct amount of ether along with this function call:

 	function transfer(uint256 tokens, DaoAccount recipient) noEther onlyDaoChallenge {
 		if (tokens == 0 || tokenBalance == 0 || tokenBalance < tokens) throw;